jamadam/Marquee/readme.md

     /public_html/news/sports/hockey.html.epl

-The hierarcky mapping is similar to typical HTTP servers such as Apache or Mason a Perl web framework.
-The extensioning rule is same as Mojolicious.
+The hierarcky mapping is similar to typical HTTP servers such as Apache or [Mason] a Perl web framework.
+The extensioning rule is same as [Mojolicious].

 The second extension indecates a handler for template rendering. ep and epl are always available and you can also add your own　handler easily.